MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ExchangeCertificate.md

 # Get-ExchangeCertificate

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-ExchangeCertificate cmdlet to view certificates in the local certificate store.

-!!!
-Exchange Server 2013

 This cmdlet is available only in on-premises Exchange.

-Use the Get-ExchangeCertificate cmdlet to view certificates in the local certificate store.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

-This cmdlet is available only in on-premises Exchange.

 Use the Get-ExchangeCertificate cmdlet to view Exchange certificates that are installed on Exchange servers.
-This cmdlet returns Exchange self-signed certificates, certificates that were issued by a certification authority, and pending certificate requests (also known as certificate signing requests or CSRs).
+This cmdlet returns Exchange self-signed certificates, certificates that were issued by a certification authority and pending certificate requests (also known as certificate signing requests or CSRs).

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).